yuhang-lin/yuhang-lin.github.io/_teaching/2017-spring-teaching-2.md

 ---
 title: "Teaching experience 2"
 collection: teaching
-type: "Workshop"
+type: "Undergraduate course"
-permalink: /teaching/2015-spring-teaching-1
+permalink: /teaching/2017-fall-teaching-3
-venue: "University 1, Department"
+venue: "University of Vermont, Department of Computer Science"
-date: 2015-01-01
+date: 2017-08-01
-location: "City, Country"
+location: "Burlington, Vermont, USA"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.